22/11/09

 The original summit has been flattened, prior to building the observatory... (click to enlarge)

-See also the Observatorio del Pangue (OdP) on the GoogleMaps page
+See also the Observatorio del Pangue on the GoogleMaps pages, with the route labelled from Vicuña.

 THE TELESCOPES